MatteoTanziCodes/WSPass/CURRENT_STATUS.md

 - Persist implementation issue sync state
 - Dispatch planner and implementation workflows
 - Protect agent callback endpoints with bearer auth
+- Enforce prerequisite checks before workflow dispatch and return 409 with a message when prerequisites are not met

 Main API entrypoints live under: